 I have been speaking publicly for over 20 years and I’m still nervous every time before I speak.
 Mind you, I would be even more nervous if I wasn’t.
 Why?
 Because I know that those nerves energises me and give me a razor-sharp focus.
 It actually means you care.

 The Story Behind Nerves

 The Adrenaline Rush

 So what’s the story behind these nerves?
 Well, it’s primordial and it’s part of our reptilian brain.
-It’s your primitive, fight or flight response.
-And this is part of your survival instinct.
+It’s your primitive, fight, flight to freeze response.
+And it’s is part of your survival instinct.
 Because in those early Neanderthal days, if you were rejected by the group, you would probably die.
-So even to day that fear of rejection, still triggers a rush of adrenaline that will soar throughout your body.
-While an adrenaline rush for athletes is anticipated every time and a legitimate natural drug supplement; when you get an unexpected adrenaline rush on stage, you will most likely freak out.
-However, once you know and understand what’s going on, realise that you’ll survive and recognise that this rush will energise you and give you a razor like focus, you’ll welcome those nerves.
+So even today that fear of rejection, still triggers a rush of adrenaline that will soar throughout your body.
+While an adrenaline rush for athletes is anticipated and a legitimate natural drug supplement; when you get an unexpected adrenaline rush on stage, you will most likely freak out.
+However, once you know and understand what’s going on, realise that you’ll survive and recognise that this rush will energise you and give you a razor sharp focus, you’ll welcome those nerves.
 You’ll find that with time, you will be able to control those butterflies in your stomach and have them fly in formation.
 Make those nerves your friend.

 Worst Time for Nerves

 Usually the nerves are worse just before it’s your turn to speak, as there are no distractions.
 These fears are often about being judged, and thinking about what could go wrong.
 However once you are up there and speaking, nerves usually subside to some degree.
 But now and then, they can sneak up on you and can play havoc.

 For me, this has to do with some old self-worth issue